 As you can see, there are still many options for using Surfshark with a VPN router, but it’d be great if they developed a dedicated VPN router app to make that even easier.
 See my VPN router guide for more of a discussion on this topic.

-Here are some of the top questions we encountered while preparing this Surfshark VPN review:
+Here are some additional questions we encountered while preparing this review:

 Does Surfshark work for torrenting?